SLH News - Logos Fanbase

 A Symbol of Fandom

-Los Angeles Dodgers Alternate Logo 2002 - 2006Except for team logos that have transcended their origins to become fashion items (Yankees, Dodgers, etc), a team logo is a subjective motif.
-This means it will mean something different depending on whether you’re a fan of the team the logo represents, as the case may be.
+Los Angeles Dodgers Alternate Logo 2002 - 2006Except for team logos that have transcended their origins to become fashion items (e.g., Yankees, Dodgers), a team logo is a subjective motif.
+This means it will have a different meaning depending on whether you’re a fan of the team the logo represents, as the case may be.

 So, for fans, team logos are akin to religious icons, but for the opposition, such symbols can illicit rage while being meaningless to anyone in the middle.
 But what happens when an outsider, such as another company, puts their logo alongside the team logo?

-Take the sometimes controversial subject of having online casinos sponsoring teams.
+Consider the sometimes-controversial subject of online casinos sponsoring teams.
 Does that now mean that fans of a team see the sponsor's logo in a different light?

 The short answer is yes, even if that doesn’t necessarily result in said fan suddenly getting into cleopatra slots.
 But it might mean that the fan will have an emotional connection to the company in question, and maybe it will inspire them to try out some of the games.